xrootd/xrootd-k8s-operator/README.md

 ### Usage

+- [TEMPORARY HACK] Since the xrootd image isn't available at Dockerhub, the image needs to be loaded beforehand in the cluster.
+Run: `./scripts/bootstrap-xrootd-image.sh` to bootstrap kind/k3s cluster with the 'xrootd'-tagged image.
 - Make sure the xrootd-operator is up and runnning in your K8S cluster (otherwise follow [Installation](Installation)/[Development](Development) steps):
   - To check the status, run `kubectl describe pod -l name=xrootd-operator`
 - Example manifests to deploy Xrootd instance are at [manifests](manifests) folder.